kartikeyvaish/kartikeyvaish/README.md

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ♥ React Native is Love
+- ♥ React Native with/without Expo is Love

 ### Languages and Tools Used: